mimersql/MimerPy/doc/datatypes.rst

   >>> cur.executemany("insert into booltable values (?)", [(None,), (1,), (0,), (3.1415,), ("potato",), ('banana',)])

-All of the paramarkers are of accepted Python boolean types and in the database these values will be stored as ``False``, ``True``, ``False``, ``True``, ``True`` and ``True``.
+All of the parameter markers are of accepted Python boolean types and in the database these values will be stored as ``False``, ``True``, ``False``, ``True``, ``True`` and ``True``.
 For more information on Python3 built-in types and truth values testing please visit `Built-in